PaperMC/docs/docs/misc/java-install.md

 toc_max_heading_level: 5
 ---

-Installing Java is a critical first step to using or developing plugins for Paper, Velocity.
+Installing Java is a critical first step to using or developing plugins for Paper and Velocity.
 This guide will walk you through the recommended installation steps for most major platforms.